-If the doctor suspects mesothelioma, they may order one or more of the following diagnostic tests:
+If your doctor suspects mesothelioma, you may have one or more of the following diagnostic tests:

-Imaging tests: These tests take pictures of the inside of the body and may include a chest X-ray and/or a CT scan.
+- Imaging tests: These tests take pictures of the inside of the body.
+They may include a chest X-ray and a CT scan.

-Biopsy: If something in your lung looks suspicious, the doctor may need to take a tissue sample from the lung for further testing.
-We offer many minimally invasive methods for sampling tissue that are quick and painless, including pleural biopsy and bronchoscopy.
+- Biopsy: If something looks suspicious, a doctor may need to take a tissue sample from your lung for further testing.
+We often use minimally invasive methods for sampling tissue that are quick and painless, including needle biopsy and bronchoscopy.

 What are my treatment options for mesothelioma?

-Your treatment options may include one, or a combination, of the following:
+Your treatment options may include one approach or a combination of: